 Cones of Chaos

 What: A punk rock button museum and vegan creamery is popping up at the hotel, just in time for Lollapalooza.
-With vegan treats crafted by Executive Pastry Chef Jove Hubbard and his team, stop by on your way to the festival to cool off with a dairy-free treat and learn about some punk history.
+With specially crafted vegan treats, stop by on your way to the festival to cool off with a dairy-free treat and learn about some punk history.

 Where: Chicago Athletic Association Hotel (Madison entrance at 71 E. Madison St.)